curology/radiance-ui/docs/transitions/fadeInContainer.md

 <FadeInContainer slide>
   <Container type="message">
     <Container.Section>
-      FadeInContainer has an animation on the inital render. <br />
+      FadeInContainer has an opacity fade in animation on the inital render.<br />
-      You can use this in subcomponents to have a transition between app states.
+      You can add the slide property for an extra slide in animation.
     </Container.Section>
   </Container>
 </FadeInContainer>